-Having coached 100s of clients through the team-building process for the past 13+ years, we’ve learned a few things.
-Here are our top 5 tips to consider when planning your next event.
+Having coached 100s of groups through the team-building process over the past 15 years, we’ve learned a lot.
+Here’s a list of our Top 5 things to consider when planning your next corporate team building event.

-Many company leaders and planners preparing for a conference know that they, “want to do a team building event”, but are unclear as to why.
-Before searching out the most compatible team building provider, it’s crucial to consult with your fellow leaders, execs and the planning committee and clarify the motivation behind the team building request and the outcomes the company wishes to achieve.
-When you speak to your provider, they should be asking you targeted questions to get a sense of purpose and scope.
-This type of information will help steer the thought process and the proposal in a direction that will be best suited to your objectives and company culture.
-A true team building or leadership development event is not one that comes off the shelf, rather its one that is designed to reflect your team’s needs and desired outcomes.
-Take a look at these categories of team building and see where your group intentions fall.
+Many company leaders and planners call and tell us that they have an upcoming off-site meeting and know they want to do a team building activity but, when asked, seem unclear as to why.
+As you’re searching out the most compatible team building provider, take time to talk with your fellow leaders, execs and the planning committee and clarify the motivation behind the team building request and consider the outcomes the company wishes to achieve.
+When you talk to an experienced provider, they should be asking you targeted questions about your group to get a sense of purpose and scope.
+This type of conversation will help steer the proposal and program design process in a direction that will be best suited to your company’s objectives and culture.
+A true team building or leadership development event isn’t one that comes off the shelf.
+Its one that is designed to reflect your team’s needs and desired outcomes.
+Take a look at these team building program categories and see which one reflects group’s intention most accurately.

 - Energizer – create positive relationships, build culture, have fun

-- Discovery – work together on a unique task, high participation, practice group problem solving, debrief around individual efforts vs. team outcomes
+- Discovery – work together on a unique task, high level of participation, practice group problem solving, debrief around individual efforts vs. team outcomes

-- Skill Development – facilitated adventures or activities based on curriculum / assessments / training models, stimulate group process and shared mental models, measurable learning, positive behavioral change
+- Skill Development – facilitated adventures or activities based on curriculum / training models / assessments / executive coaching, stimulate group process and shared mental models, measurable learning, positive behavioral change

 (Categories adapted from “The 4 Levels of Practice”, Leahy & Associates)

 How much time do you have for experiential learning?
-With a 2 hour activity we can have fun and get to know each other better.
-A 3-4 hour activity will ignite the active learning process and create the fodder for a meaningful group debrief.
-If you want to take a deeper dive into leadership skills, team relationships and sow the seeds for long-term behavioral change you will want to consider allocating 1 – 2 days of team building.
-With the multi-day timeframe, a custom curriculum can be developed based on coaching methods, assessments and leadership books that can be activated through adventure, creative projects and strategic problem solving initiatives that progress throughout the days.
+With a 2 hour activity, folks will experience a high level of collaboration, have fun and establish new relationships.
+A 3-4 hour activity will ignite the active learning process, expand perceived boundaries and create the fodder for a meaningful group debrief.
+If you want to take a deeper dive into leadership skills and sow the seeds for long-term behavioral change you will want to consider allocating 1 – 3 days of team building at your retreat.
+With the multi-day timeframe, a custom curriculum can be developed based on coaching techniques, assessment tools and leadership models which can be activated through adventure, creative hands-on projects, and strategic problem solving initiatives building progressively throughout the days.

 #3 How should we divide up the teams?